Glycan–protein interaction

-Glycan-Protein interactions represent a class of biomolecular interactions that occur between free or protein-bound glycans and their cognate binding partners.
-Intramolecular glycan-protein (protein-glycan) interactions occur between glycans and proteins that they are covalently attached to.
-Together with protein-protein interactions, they form a mechanistic basis for many essential cell processes, especially for cell-cell interactions and host-cell interactions.
+Glycan–protein interactions represent a class of biomolecular interactions that occur between free or protein-bound glycans and their cognate binding partners.
+Intramolecular glycan–protein (protein–glycan) interactions occur between glycans and proteins that they are covalently attached to.
+Together with protein–protein interactions, they form a mechanistic basis for many essential cell processes, especially for cell–cell interactions and host–cell interactions.
 For instance, SARS-CoV-2, the causative agent of COVID-19, employs its extensively glycosylated spike (S) protein to bind to the ACE2 receptor, allowing it to enter host cells.
 The spike protein is a trimeric structure, with each subunit containing 22 N-glycosylation sites, making it an attractive target for vaccine search.

 Glycosylation, i.e., the addition of glycans (a generic name for monosaccharides and oligosaccharides) to a protein, is one of the major post-translational modification of proteins contributing to the enormous biological complexity of life.
 Indeed, three different hexoses could theoretically produce from 1056 to 27,648 unique trisaccharides in contrast to only 6 peptides or oligonucleotides formed from 3 amino acids or 3 nucleotides respectively.
-In contrast to template-driven protein biosynthesis, the "language" of glycosylation is still unknown, making glycobiology a hot topic of current research given their prevalence in living organisms.
+In contrast to template-driven protein biosynthesis, the "language" of glycosylation is still unknown, making glycobiology a hot topic of current research given its prevalence in living organisms.

-The study of glycan-protein interactions provides insight into the mechanisms of cell-signaling and allows to create better-diagnosing tools for many diseases, including cancer.
+The study of glycan–protein interactions provides insight into the mechanisms of cell-signaling and allows to create better-diagnosing tools for many diseases, including cancer.
 Indeed, there are no known types of cancer that do not involve erratic patterns of protein glycosylation.

-Thermodynamics of Binding
+Thermodynamics of binding

 The binding of glycan-binding proteins (GBPs) to glycans could be modeled with simple equilibrium.
 Denoting glycans as $G$ and proteins as $P$: